 We are concerned with protocols that enable non-experts to elicit truth from experts.
 Here, we discuss the protocols we investigated and the task setting in which they are evaluated, as illustrated in Figure 2.
-Furthermore, we define novel metrics for evaluating the strength of the debaters that do not rely on labelled data.
+Furthermore, we introduce unsupervised metrics for evaluating the strength of the debaters.